Leachate Types

 decomposition.

-relatively low BOD values, and low ratios of BOD:COD.
-Odour is also
+values, and low ratios of BOD:COD.
+Odour is also reduced to being

-acidogenic/ acetogenic conditions, where high organic strength leachates are generated, to later methanogenic
+conditions, where high organic strength leachates are generated, to later methanogenic phases, where these

 Stage 1 and 2 leachates are often called "acetogenic" and Stage 3 described as